Jean-François Gillet: International career

 Gillet became known worldwide for conceding 10 goals against Brazil at the 1997 FIFA World Youth Championship in Malaysia, in turn helping kick-start the career of Alex de Souza.

 In August 2009, at the age of 30, after a strong performance against Inter Milan for Bari, Gillet was called up to the Belgian senior team in view of qualification for the 2010 FIFA World Cup against eventual champions Spain and Armenia.
 He debuted on 5 September in Spain, parrying a David Villa penalty before conceding 5 goals, and then conceded twice in the next game, which saw Belgium suffer a shock 2–1 defeat.

 On 14 November 2009, Gillet kept a clean sheet in a friendly against Hungary and again against Qatar.

 Style of play

-Considered to be a talented goalkeeper in his youth, Gillet was nicknamed "the cat from Liège”, a reference to his birth–place and quick reflexes, which allowed him to compensate for his relatively modest stature for a goalkeeper of 1.81 m; however, his size is also thought by some pundits to have limited his performances occasionally.
+Considered to be a talented goalkeeper in his youth, Gillet was nicknamed "the cat from Liège”, a reference to his birthplace and quick reflexes, which allowed him to compensate for his relatively modest stature for a goalkeeper of 1.81 m; however, his size is also thought by some pundits to have limited his performances occasionally.